danielmkarlsson/SuperClean/README.md

 ## Installation

+Download the .zip,
+unzip it,
-Download the .zip, unzip it, make sure it's called SuperClean (_not_ SuperClean-master) and drag it into your Extensions folder.
+make sure it's called SuperClean (_not_ SuperClean-master),
+then drag it into your Extensions folder.

 ## Updating